ankandalui/NSE/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Firebase Configuration

+This project uses Firebase for data storage and messaging.
+To set up your own Firebase project:

+1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
+2. Enable Firestore database
+3. Set up Firebase Web App and get your configuration
+4. Add the configuration to your `.env.local` file
+5. For push notifications, set up Firebase Cloud Messaging and add your VAPID key

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Firebase Documentation](https://firebase.google.com/docs) - learn about Firebase features.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!